dogethereum/wdoge-deprecated/README.md

 Run the function again to continue waiting for the transaction confirmation.
 If the problem persists, adjust the polling parameters with the timeout and pollingInterval options.
 ```

 then the transaction probably has a low gas price for the current network conditions.
-By default, the `dogethereum.upgradeToken` task waits for 60 seconds before timing out.
+By default, the `wdoge.upgradeToken` task waits for 60 seconds before timing out.

 To send a transaction with higher gas price overriding the current one you can do the following: